prillcode/terraform-devenv/readme.md

 ## Getting Started

+After cloning this repo to your local machine...

+1) cd into that directory in a terminal (ex: c:\your-repo-location\terraform-devenv)
+2) **Run >** terraform init
+    - This command installs terraform as defined in **providers.tf**
+    - **/.terraform** directory will be created with terraform installed
+    - Now in **main.tf** you see all the aws resources that will be created.
+These were created one at a time following above video steps.
+3) **Run >** terraform plan
+    - This command shows the resources that will be created in whatever AWS account you have connected to.
+    - In may help to run each one-by-one as in video, or try all at once and correct any errors
+    - See notes on created in the aws_keypair at the bottom of main.tf

 ### providers.tf

 - Edit providers.tf as needed to match the AWS account you wish to connect to